Trading Ore for 2026

 Recent Price Movements and Market Trends

-In 2024, iron ore prices slipped below $100 per tonne amid fears of slowing Chinese demand, but the story shifted quickly.
-By early 2025, renewed infrastructure stimulus in Asia and a rebound in European steel demand pushed prices back up.
-In my own trades, I saw significant movement around major news cycles for example, when Beijing announced an additional ¥1 trillion infrastructure package in May 2025, iron ore futures jumped nearly 8% within two days.
-This kind of reaction highlights just how sensitive the market is to fiscal policy announcements.
+In 2024, iron ore prices slipped below $100 per tonne amid fears of slowing Chinese demand, briefly touching the low $90s during periods of weak property sector data.
+However, the market stabilized toward the end of the year.
+By early 2025, renewed infrastructure stimulus in Asia and a rebound in European steel demand pushed prices back above $110 per tonne.
+When Beijing announced an additional ¥1 trillion infrastructure package in May 2025, iron ore futures jumped nearly 8% within two days, briefly testing the $120 level.

 Supply Chain Tightness and Environmental Policies

-From my experience, success in iron ore trading requires more than technical analysis it demands context awareness.
+From experience, success in iron ore trading requires more than technical analysis it demands context awareness.
 Tracking Chinese steel production data, shipping volumes from Port Hedland, and macroeconomic trends provides early insight into potential price moves.
-The key lesson I’ve learned is that staying informed, flexible, and disciplined is vital.
-Whether prices climb above $120 per tonne or dip below $90, those who adapt quickly to global developments rather than react emotionally tend to thrive in this high stakes market.
+The key lesson is that staying informed, flexible, and disciplined is vital.
+Whether prices climb above $125 per tonne during strong stimulus cycles or dip back toward $100 amid growth concerns, traders who adapt quickly to global developments rather than react emotionally tend to perform better in this highly cyclical market.

 Key Factors Influencing Iron Ore Prices